Explore the Agenda

 Embedding EHS Expectations into Partnerships & Contracts from Day One

-10:40 am Panel: Integrating EHS into Data Center Design & Construction to Enable Safer, More Efficient Operations
+11:10 am Fireside Chat: Integrating EHS into Data Center Design & Construction to Enable Safer, More Efficient Operations

-Director of Safety for Mission Critical, JE Dunn Construction
+Director of Safety for Mission Critical, Layton Construction Co.
+Inc.

 • Facilitating early partnership of EHS operations personnel with hyperscalers and colocators, and contractors to align expectations and ease integration of EHS procedures during operations